Shreya-Subodha/Ai-Powered-Respiratory-Anomaly-Detection/README.md

 Supports faster and more accurate triaging by reducing reliance on manual auscultation and slow diagnostics.
 Especially valuable in **primary care, rural health setups, and mobile clinics**.

 Built by:
-Kruthika S, Nishevithaa Gayatri T S, Shreya Subodha Department of Medical Electronics, Dayananda Sagar College of Engineering
+Kruthika S, Nishevithaa Gayatri T S, Shreya Subodha, Department of Medical Electronics, Dayananda Sagar College of Engineering